ashleyhroberts/SQL_Project_Data_Job_Analysis/README.md

 # Background
 The data for this project comes from Luke Barousse's [SQL course](https://www.lukebarousse.com/sql).
 It's packed with insights on job titles, locations, companies, salaries, and required skills.

-My purpose in doing this project was to advance my SQL skills while querying data of interest to anyone looking to optimize their skillset for the data analyst job market.
+My goal in doing this project was to advance my SQL skills while querying data of interest to anyone looking to optimize their skillset for the data analyst job market.

 ### The questions I wanted to answer through my SQL queries were:
 1. What are the top-paying data analyst jobs?